 Many main characters of the Second ‘Boer’ War were masons.
 Among these, shine Captain De Witt Hamer.
 ‘Super’ scout Captain Danie Theron; Afrikaans writers Gustav Preller and CJ Langenhoven, and the Chief Justice of the Cape Colony, Sir Henry de Villiers were all masons.
 Langenhoven wrote ‘Die Stem’ in 1918, the iconic anthem of South Africa, which only refer to ‘god’ in the last 2 verses.
 We can be certain that Langenhoven was referring to the masonic god in this anthem, not the God of the Bible.

-Consider the fact that Afrikaners and their loyal African workers were farmers and not soldiers; their midst was permeated with masonic and other traitors; they were immensely outnumbered and outgunned by the British and their foreign forces, and it seems that only the fearless Generals De Wet and De la Rey were really on their side — if they were not secret masons or illuminists too.
+Consider the fact that Afrikaners and their loyal African workers were farmers and not soldiers; their midst were permeated with masonic and other traitors; they were immensely outnumbered and outgunned by the British and their foreign forces, and it seems that only the fearless Generals De Wet and De la Rey were really on their side — if they too, were not secret masons or illuminists.
 It is indeed a great miracle that this overwhelming genocidal war did not completely annihilate the Afrikaner nation.
 However, praise the God of the Bible, for while masons were crushing their livelihood, dignity, and humanity, He was there all the time, protecting those who called upon Him from a sincere heart.